suppressing the startup messages

 - Introduce plotting with R and the

-package - Provide resources for further reading
+ggplot2package - Provide resources for further reading

 - Highlight some best practices